sheltermanager/asm3/doc/manual/paymentprocessors.rst

 receipt number then the fee is deducted from just the first payment instead of all payments).

+This is done so that the amount recorded in the accounts and shown on the payment reflects the money you actually received.

 .. image:: images/processor_5_recpay.png

 Requesting fulfilment of multiple payments